PLT-Columbia/Prog-4-Control-Flow-Graph/README.md

 ### Part 1: Generate CFG

-In this part, you need to construct the CFG of a function by analyzing the basic blocks.
+In this part, you need to write a function pass and construct the CFG of a function by analyzing the basic blocks.
 We provide skeleton code in `src/hw4-cfg.cpp`.

 Instead of generating a dot file yourself, please use the `OFile` class to output all the edges you found.
 The results will be saved to `<function_name>.txt`.